paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-040-oil-pollution.md

 (2) to require any person to contribute to such a fund.

-**(c) Additional requirements and liabilities; penalties** Nothing in this Act, the Act of March 3, 1851 ([46 U.S.C.
-183](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title46-section183&num=0&edition=prelim) et seq.),11 See References in Text note below. or [section 9509 of title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section9509&num=0&edition=prelim), shall in any way affect, or be construed to affect, the authority of the United States or any State or political subdivision thereof—
+**(c) Additional requirements and liabilities; penalties** Nothing in this Act, chapter 305 of title 46, or [section 9509 of title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section9509&num=0&edition=prelim), shall in any way affect, or be construed to affect, the authority of the United States or any State or political subdivision thereof—

 (1) to impose additional liability or additional requirements; or